Witch ball

 A witch ball is a hollow sphere of glass.
-Witch balls were hung in cottage windows in 17th- and 18th-century England to ward off evil spirits, witches, evil spells, ill fortune and bad spirits.
+Witch balls were hung in cottage windows in 17th- and 18th-century England to ward off evil spirits, witches, evil spells, and ill fortune.

-The witch ball were used to ward off evil spirits in the English counties of East Sussex and West Sussex.
+Witch balls were used to ward off evil spirits in the English counties of East Sussex and West Sussex.
 The tradition was also taken to overseas British colonies, such as New England, and remains popular in coastal regions.
 Examples of the witch ball in use can be seen in the windows of houses from small rural villages to coastal towns and cities.
 Examples can also be seen in shop windows as well, often not for sale as they are prized.

 Origin

 The witch ball originated among cultures where harmful magic and those who practiced it were feared.
 They are one of many folk practices involving objects for protecting the household.
-The word witch ball may be a corruption of watch ball because it was used to ward off, guard against, evil spirits.
+The word witch ball may be a corruption of watch ball because it was used to ward off, or guard against, evil spirits.
 They may be hung in an eastern window, placed on top of a vase or suspended by a cord (as from the mantelpiece or rafters).
 They may also be placed on sticks in windows or hung in rooms where inhabitants wanted to ward off evil.

-Superstitious European sailors valued the talismanic powers of the witch balls in protecting their homes.
+Superstitious European sailors valued the talismanic powers of witch balls in protecting their homes.
 Witch balls appeared in America in the 19th century and larger, more opaque variations are often found in gardens under the name 'gazing ball'.
 This name derives from their being used for divination and scrying where a person gazes into them dreamily to try to see future events or to see the answers to questions.
 However, gazing balls contain no strands within their interior.